My Dog is Afraid of Me: What do I do?

-One of the worst things that could happen to a pet parent is for their dog (or cat for that matter) to be afraid of you.
+One of the worst things that could happen to a pet parent is for your dog (or cat for that matter) to be afraid of you.

 Why is My Dog Afraid of Me?

 It’s highly likely that the dog hasn’t had a stable family life.
 This can lead them to be slow to trust anyone.

 If you’ve had your dog for a while and they suddenly become afraid of you remember this one thing – there has to be a reason for it.

 That could make your dog weary of being near you when you are up and moving around.
 Especially with smaller breeds like Chihuahuas.

 It mostly comes down to a trust issue between your dog and you.
 It will take lots of time and patience on your part (and your dog’s too), but it will be worth it to have your best furry friend in your favor again!

-What Should I Do?
+What Should You Do?

 If you are having issues with your dog being fearful and aggressive then you may wish to speak to a veterinarian behaviorist.
 They will advise you on the best way to gain trust with an aggressive dog – this can be dangerous if done by yourself!

-Try to Create a Positive Atmosphere
+1. Create a Positive Atmosphere

 Your emotions affect your dog’s emotions.
-It’s really that simple if you’re acting angry and aggressive yourself, your dog is going to start acting differently.
+It’s really that simple.
+If you’re acting angry and aggressive yourself, your dog is going to start acting differently.

 If you adopted a rescue who comes from an abusive background then they are likely to be fearful of quick movements, loud sounds and especially yelling and harsh tones.

 Creating a positive atmosphere can be extremely helpful with fearful dogs.
 It helps them to become comfortable in their surroundings.
-The more you let them know it’s safe, the more likely they are to believe it for themselves!
+The more you let them know it’s safe, the more likely they are to believe it for themselves.

-Spend Quality Time Together
+2. Spend Quality Time Together

 You should spend as much one on one time as possible with your scared dog.
 This is the best way to help your dog gain your trust!

-Some pet parents suggest that if your dog won’t come near you, then you should carry a couple treats in your pocket at all times.
+Some pet parents suggest that if your dog won’t come near you, then you should carry a couple of treats in your pocket at all times.
 Your dog will smell these treats and eventually be curious enough to approach you.

 This is supposed to work as positive reinforcement – your dog will associate you with treats – therefore you must be a good person!

 Once your dog is happily coming up to you for affection regularly you should move onto playtime.
-Playtime with a ball, a tug toy, a Frisbee or even just a really long walk are all great bonding activities you can enjoy with your dog!
+Playtime with a ball, a tug toy, a Frisbee or even just a really long walk are all great bonding activities you can enjoy with your dog.

 If you have a long-haired breed such as a Golden Retriever then you can even use daily brushing as a way to bond!
 It’s great for your dog’s coat and once they are comfortable with you and the brush, most dogs love a good brushing.

-Just Be Patient
+3. Be Patient

-Above all else, you need to always remember that this is going to take time.
+This is going to take time.
 Whether you just brought home a new rescue or puppy mill pup or you’ve had your dog for years, fear is a sign that your dog does not trust you.

 Trust is a bond between you and your dog just like it is between you and your best friend.
 If your dog does not feel that he can trust you then you need to do what you can to earn that trust!